-Although the Group does not have a fixed dividend policy, Rexit has been paying annual dividends consistently since the financial year ended 30 June 2006.
-FY2022 is no exception and a 4.0 sen per ordinary share was paid.
+Although the Group does not have a fixed dividend policy, Rexit has been paying dividends since FY2006.
+FY2023 is no exception and a 4 sen per ordinary share was paid.

-We expect the outlook of the Group for FY2023 to be challenging caused by the global geo-political risks as well as uncertainties over global growth.
+We expect the outlook of the Group for FY2024 to be challenging caused by the global geo-political risks as well as uncertainties over global growth.